Resource Guide for Educational/Pediatric Audiologists

 Current and archived ASHA Leader online articles

 Widely cited facts about pediatric hearing loss with references

 School Setting Resources for Audiologists

-Visit ASHA's IDEA Action Center for links to resources and issue briefs regarding IDEA Parts B and C.
+Visit ASHA's IDEA website for links to resources and issue briefs regarding IDEA Parts B and C.

 Free publications are available from the U.S. Department of Education.